Taos Air: History

 On 20 December 2018, Taos Air began service with scheduled flights from Taos Regional Airport to Dallas and Austin, Texas, using a 30-seat Dornier 328JET.
 The service was introduced to promote skiing in the Taos area, and free shuttle service to Taos Ski Valley was offered.
-Taos Air is owned by Taos Ski Valley, Inc., which pays for operation and upkeep of the aircraft, with the Town of Taos providing terminal access, marketing, de-icing service, and a hangar.
-The aircraft was operated on a charter basis by Ultimate Jetcharters, an FAR Part 135 air charter company that also operates scheduled charter flights under the Ultimate Air Shuttle brand name.
+Taos Air was owned by Taos Ski Valley, Inc., which paid for operation and upkeep of the aircraft, with the Town of Taos providing terminal access, marketing, de-icing service, and a hangar.
+The aircraft were operated on a charter basis by Ultimate Jetcharters, an FAR Part 135 air charter company that also operated scheduled charter flights under the Ultimate Air Shuttle brand name.

 During its inaugural season, the carrier used a private terminal at Dallas Love Field; no Transportation Security Administration security checks were required.

-In March 2019, the Taos County Board of Commissioners and the Town of Taos voted to give Taos Air grants totaling $850,000 for summer service to promote tourism.
+In March 2019, the Taos County Board of Commissioners and the town of Taos voted to give Taos Air grants totaling $850,000 for summer service to promote tourism.
 On 9 April, Taos Air received final approval to operate summer flights.
 Despite this, the flights were canceled in June 2019 due to unavailability of aircraft and pilots from the charter company, and consequently the grant money was not disbursed.

 Texas flights resumed on December 19, 2019, using a 328JET, operated by Advanced Air.
-In January 2020, service to Hawthorne Municipal Airport and McClellan-Palomar Airport in California was introduced as the airline acquired a second 328JET.
+In January 2020, service to Hawthorne Municipal Airport near Los Angeles, California, and McClellan-Palomar Airport near San Diego, California, was introduced as the airline acquired a second 328JET.
 Service for the 2019–2020 ski season was intended to continue until March 29, 2020 but was terminated on March 15, 2020 due to the COVID-19 pandemic.